Home

 To create the illusion of an oval face, create width at the forehead and temples.
 Or create a full fringe at the jaw line to balance your face shape.

-Consider layers as well as tucking your hair behind the ears to draw attention to them.
-For the best results, don't let your hair grow past the neckline.
+Consider a layered haircut as well as tucking your hair behind your ears to draw attention away from the face.
+For the best results, don't let your hair grow past the neckline but if you do, add layers.

 Your Facial Shape and Your Hair Style